Portrait Photography Lighting

 A light source will have a high contrast if its rays all hit the subject at approximately the same angle or direction.
 A diffused light source has low contrast because its rays hit the subject from many different angles.

-High contrast light sources will produce shadows with a hard, highly visible edge, while low contrast light sources produce more aesthetically pleasing shadows with a soft edge.
+High contrast light sources will produce shadows with a hard, highly visible edge.
+Low contrast light sources produce more aesthetically pleasing shadows with a soft edge.

 This is because when using a high contrast light source, where its rays all approach the subject from approximately the same angle, no light enters the edge of the shadow created and the shadow's edge will remain distinct.